Minnesota

 • To vote in Minnesota, a voter must live in the state for at least 20 days before Election Day.
 If the voter meets this requirement, they can register to vote on Election Day.

-• If a voter has lived in Minnesota for fewer than 20 days before Election Day, the voter cannot vote in Minnesota for that election.
+• If a voter has lived in Minnesota for fewer than 20 days before Election Day, the voter cannot vote a full ballot in Minnesota for that election.
 However, they will be able to cast a presidential absentee ballot.

-• If a voter moves from Minnesota to another state within 30 days before Election Day, they may not be eligible to vote in their new state.
+• If a voter moves to another state fewer than 30 days before Election Day, they may not be eligible to vote in their new state.
+Voters should consult the laws of the state in which they now reside.

 If You Are in the Military or are an Overseas Voter